Dr. Gary Tanchak, D.C.

 Why Trust Our Advice and a Disclaimer

 We understand that there are different reasons for back pain.
-That is why we combed the internet for more information, and asked our medical experts to give us their insight on the topic.
+That is why we combed the internet for more information and asked our medical experts for their insight on the topic.

-Although the content in this article should not be considered a medical advice, we made sure that it has been medically reviewed for accuracy.
+Although the content in this article should not be considered medical advice, we ensured that it has been medically reviewed for accuracy.

-The poor posture adopted while engaging in these activities leads to not just back pain but neck pain as well.
+Poor posture while engaging in these activities leads to back and neck pain.
 If you want to know how poor posture is an issue today, just go on YouTube and see the amount of videos on the topic.

-Can massage guns offer a solution to the problem?
+Can percussive massagers offer a solution to the problem?
 Yes, massage guns can be good at alleviating neck and back pain caused by poor posture, among other things (we’ll explore other reasons as we go).

-Most cases of back pain are caused by something happening to the muscles in your back – we know that massage guns can provide percussive therapy that is good for most muscles.
+Most cases of back pain are caused by something happening to the muscles in your back – we know that percussive massagers can provide good percussive therapy for most muscles.

 What Causes Back Pain?